snake2102/allora-huggingface/README.md

     ```sh
     docker compose up --build
     ```
-    To confirm that the worker successfully sends the inferences to the chain, look for the following log:
-    ```
-    {"level":"debug","msg":"Send Worker Data to chain","txHash":<tx-hash>,"time":<timestamp>,"message":"Success"}
-    ```

 ## Testing Inference Only

 This setup allows you to develop your model without the need to bring up the offchain worker.
 To test the inference model only: